jochym/nexstar-evo/doc/notes.md

 starting from 1.2.3.10, with default gateway and dns set to scope (!).
 This is really *bad design*.
 The address range is a regular *internet* address (belongs to google AFAIK).
-They should use one of the private unroutable networks (10.x.x.x or others - RTFM engineers at Celestron).
+They should use one of the private unroutable networks (10.x.x.x or others - RTFM engineers at Celestron!).
 This makes it impossible to have a "dual home" machine talking to the scope without some manual configuration of the routing table - easy but would be unnecessary if the default config would be sensible and easily editable.